jostylr/literate-programming-book/manuscript/part-1/artistic-programming.md

 <<(code/part-1/ap/web.html)

+The easiest way to run this is with `literate-programming` which has both markdown and pug included.

-To run this, one needs to run the lprc.js file that defines these commands.
+But to run this with `litpro`, one needs to use the lprc.js file that defines these commands.
 There are other methods that we'll discuss later, but this is perhaps the most useful method.

-The lprc.js file requires the modules markdown-it and jade.
+The lprc.js file requires the modules markdown-it and pug.
 We also include jshint which was done to check the script that we snuck in there.

 <<(code/part-1/ap/web-lprc.js)